Mhyahs/Glint/README.md

 # Glint

 Glint is a fun and challenging game developed by Mhyahs.
-Navigate through exciting levels, collect coins, and defeat bosses to win!
+Navigate through exciting levels, collect coins, and avoid enemies to win!

 ## Download